 BOARD OF DIRECTORS

-Our Board of Directors is comprised of five members including four independent directors who possess a diverse range of perspectives and experience in the mining industry, business, finance, economics, accounting and public affairs.
+Our Board of Directors is comprised of six members including five independent directors who possess a diverse range of perspectives and experience in the mining industry, business, finance, economics, accounting and public affairs.
 One of our independent directors, Gerald J. Ford, serves as non-executive Chairman of the Board and Richard C. Adkerson serves as Vice Chairman, President and Chief Executive Officer.